tc39/proposal-resizablearraybuffer/README.md

 let U8 = new Uint8Array(WebAssembly.Memory.buffer);

 function derefPointerIntoWasmMemory(idx) {
-  // Do we need to re-create U8 because memory grew? if (U8.length === 0) {
+  // Do we need to re-create U8 because memory grew, causing the old buffer
+  // to detach?
+  if (U8.length === 0) {
     U8 = new Uint8Array(WebAssembly.Memory.buffer);
   }